Vascular Biology – PI: Jürgen Bernhagen

 I studied Molecular Biotechnology at TU München(TUM).
 After finishing my masters, I joined the Bernhagen lab to start my PhD in 2017.
 My scientific research focuses on the structure-activity relationships and novel cellular routes of MIF family member proteins and their receptors in atherogenesis.
 One emphasis is on the connection between MIF proteins and B lymphocytes and their role in atherosclerosis.
 Outside of the lab I like to do sports, hiking and biking in the mountains, reading books and spending time with family and friends.
 To inspire other students for Life Sciences, I joined the ”Biotechnologische Studenteninitiative (btS)” Munich in 2015.
 We are organizing different local and nationwide events to connect students with industry and academia.

 I am originally from Serbia, where I finished my Master’s studies in Molecular Biology and Physiology, as well as specialist academic studies in Criminalistics and Forensic Identification.
-In March 2017, I joined the Bernhagen research group as a PhD student (Munich Medical Research School of LMU) to study the atheroprotective role of the COP9 signalosome in atherogenesis.
-In order to support students on the path of their professional and personal development, I am volunteering as a mentor in the Mentoring Programme of LMU Munich.
+In March 2017, I joined the Bernhagen research group as a PhD student (Munich Medical Research School of LMU).
+After some initial training in atherosclerosis and inflammation research, I am currently holding an IRTG1123 fellowship to study the ‘atheroprotective role of the COP9 signalosome in atherogenesis’.
+In order to support students on the path of their professional and personal development, I am volunteering as a mentor in the Mentoring Program of LMU Munich.
 Outside of the lab, I enjoy playing my guitar, go to a nice concert, and do sports or travel.

 Originally from Magdeburg, I studied Biotechnology at the University of Applied Science in Hamburg and at the RWTH Aachen, where I joined the Bernhagen lab for my master thesis.
 In 2015, the Bernhagen lab moved from Aachen to Munich, where I started my PhD in the beginning of 2016 investigating the potential role of posttranslational modifications of MIF family members in cardio vascular diseases.
 When I´m not doing experiments for my future nature publication – I love traveling to new places, do any kind of sport, read books and searching for new adventures.

 Originally from Beijing, China, while working in a Neurology Department of my University Hospital, I decided that Neuroscience is what I want to be doing.
 And here I finally am, a PhD student focusing on neuroinflammation and stroke.
-Outside the lab, I like exploring this beautiful city, doing sports, cooking, and meeting my friends.
+I was able to obtain a 3-year LMU / CSC scholarship and got accepted as a PhD student in the Bernhagen lab and at Munich Medical Research School (MMRS) which made it possible for me to not only live my dream in the lab, but it also gives me the opportunity to enjoy exploring this beautiful city and making new friends.

 Originally from Nürnberg, I am now studying Medicine at LMU Munich.
 I joined the Bernhagen lab in February 2018 for my medical doctoral thesis which I pursue with a FöFoLe fellowship of Munich Medical Research School (MMRS) and in which I investigate MIF-mediated recruitment mechanisms of B-lymphocytes and their impact on atherosclerosis.
 In my spare time, I love dancing ballet, skiing, and travelling.

 I am a fourth year medical student at LMU and joined the Bernhagen lab in February 2018 for my MD doctoral dissertation.
 My research interests focus on modifications of MIF family members by neutrophil-derived oxidants in the progression of atherosclerosis.
+In August 2018 I was admitted into the International Research Training Group (IRTG) program of the Collaborative Research Center (CRC) 1123 Atherosclerosis for a 6-month fellowship.
 During leisure time, I passionately follow and play tennis, soccer and other sports, listen to music, or enjoy spending time with friends.